MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-csharp-node-twin-how-to-configure.md

 In this section, you will create a Node.js console app that updates the *desired properties* on the twin associated with **myDeviceId** with a new telemetry configuration object.
 It then queries the device twins stored in the hub and shows the difference between the desired and reported configurations of the device.

 1. In Visual Studio, add a Visual C# Windows Classic Desktop project to the current solution by using the **Console Application** project template.
-Name the project **SetDesiredAndQuery**.
+Name the project **SetDesiredConfigurationAndQuery**.

 	![New Visual C# Windows Classic Desktop project][img-createapp]

-2. In Solution Explorer, right-click the **SetDesiredAndQuery** project, and then click **Manage Nuget Packages**.
+2. In Solution Explorer, right-click the **SetDesiredConfigurationAndQuery** project, and then click **Manage Nuget Packages**.

 3. In the **Nuget Package Manager** window, make sure that **Include prerelease** is checked, search for **microsoft.azure.devices**, select **Install** to install the the *prerelease* version of the **Microsoft.Azure.Devices** package, and accept the terms of use.
 This procedure downloads, installs, and adds a reference to the [Microsoft Azure IoT Service SDK][lnk-nuget-service-sdk] Nuget package and its dependencies.